A Local's favourite Volcanic Craters in Iceland

 This is the crater - the lava track is much more interesting in my opinion

-The lava gorge is wide at the beginning of the track but narrows when you hike further up the gorge.
-The elevation is only 50 metres so it is not a strenuous hike.
+The lava gorge is wide at the beginning of the track, but narrows when you hike further up the gorge.
+The elevation is only 50 metres, so it is not a strenuous hike.

 The crater er 140 metres in diameter and 58 metres where it is deepest.

-Do also stop on the way to enjoy the lava colours and formations inside holes in the lava walls.
+Do also stop on the way to enjoy the lava colours and formations inside the holes in the lava walls.

-This lava flowed all the way to where you can now see Hafnarfjörður town - the Town in the Lava, which also goes by the name the Viking Town as there you can visit the Viking village and the Viking festival is held in Hafnarfjörður.
+This lava flowed all the way to where you can now see Hafnarfjörður town - the Town in the Lava, which also goes by the name the Viking Town, as there you can visit the Viking village, and the Viking festival is held in Hafnarfjörður.

 Búrfellsgjá SW-Iceland